2007 Sandown GT Classic

-The 2007 Sandown GT Classic was the eighth and final round of the 2007 Australian GT Championship season.
-It took place at Sandown Raceway in Victoria, Australia on 9 December 2007 over a duration of 210 minutes.
+The 2007 Sandown GT Classic was a motor race staged at Sandown International Motor Raceway in Victoria, Australia on 9 December 2007 over a duration of 3 hours and 30 minutes.
+It was the eighth and final round of the 2007 Australian GT Championship.

-The race was won by the Sirena racing driver pairing of Danish driver Allan Simonsen and his co-driver Tim Leahey who joined the team just for this race.
-The Sirena Ferrari F430 finished a full two laps ahead of the Lamborghini Gallardo Ian Palmer and Paul Stokell.
-John Teulan and Steven Johnson finished third, another two laps behind.
+The race was won by the Sirena Racing driver pairing of Danish driver Allan Simonsen and his co-driver Tim Leahey who joined the team just for this race.
+The Sirena Ferrari F430 finished a full two laps ahead of the Lamborghini Gallardo of Ian Palmer and Paul Stokell.
+John Teulan and Steven Johnson finished third in a Ferrari F430, another two laps behind.